10 Things You Should Rent Instead of Buy

 Ready to cash in on the rental economy?
 If you live in a busy city, rent out a parking space in your driveway or garage and earn good money.

 5. Camping Gear and Other Sports Equipment

 Renting sports equipment is an economical choice for families with children involved in high-end sports.
-Seasonal sports items like skis and golf clubs can be a costly investment for equipment that is only used a few months out of the year.
+Seasonal sports items like skis and golf clubs can be a costly investment for equipment that is used only a few months out of the year.

 Ready to explore the great outdoors?
-First consider whether it makes the most sense to rent camping gear vs. owning it.
+First, consider whether it makes the most sense to rent camping gear vs. owning it.